This article highlights the gorgeous Sunset Cliffs located in San Diego, California.

 Sunset Cliffs is a neighborhood in the Point Loma community of San Diego.
 The area is named for the sheer cliffs which border the ocean.

-This is a wonderland of carved bluffs, arches, caves and tidepools.
-The sea, rain and telluric forces have worked their magic in here.
+This is a wonderland of carved bluffs, arches, caves, and tidepools.
+The sea, rain, and telluric forces have worked their magic in here.

 The city of San Diego has protected this shoreline by creating a Natural Park.
-A 1.5 mile trail allows visitors to take a closer look at the geological highlights, the 80 native plant species and the wildlife (including birds, lizards and even, foxes).
+A 1.5-mile trail allows visitors to take a closer look at the geological highlights, the 80 native plant species, and the wildlife (including birds, lizards and even, foxes).
 But, beware, the area retains a primal and rugged personality.

 This is not your typical, cookie-cutter type of beach or coast.
-Hours can be spent looking at the layers, patterns and colors on the cliffs.
-Big boulders, which at one time where integral part of the cliffs, are now home to hundreds of cormorants and other marine birds.
+Hours can be spent looking at the layers, patterns, and colors on the cliffs.
+Big boulders, which at one time where an integral part of the cliffs, are now home to hundreds of cormorants and other marine birds.

 Then, there are caves and arches.
 What seems like a stable, flat rock has a huge opening underneath.
 You realize that later when you contemplate the area from another angle and you see the sun rays penetrating thru.

 Plus, this place cannot get more local.
 I actually discovered the spot through local blogs.
 This is a true neighborhood hang out.
 Locals come to take in some fresh air, meet friends and watch the sunset.
 So, this is the place to escape the touristic side of San Diego.